Before you begin

 Nested planned maintenance (nested PMs) is a scheduled maintenance (SM) feature that allows you to manage an asset’s repeating tasks that can be completed together, but at different intervals.
 It can reduce the number of SMs and unnecessary work orders for an asset.

-Nested PMs are assigned to tasks or task groups on an SM.
-You can view and edit them in the Nested PMs tab:
+Nested PMs are assigned to tasks or task groups on an SM in Maintenance > Scheduled Maintenance.
+You can view and edit them in an SM's Nested PMs tab:

-In the example above, we have 3 nested PMs, each occurring at different time intervals and assigned to a different task group.
-With this setup, we have the following result:
+In the example above, there are 3 nested PMs, each occurring at different time intervals and assigned to a different task group.
+This setup results in the following:

 - Every 8 weeks, it is generated with the weekly, 4-weekly, and 8-weekly task groups.